 - Changes to skin tone and color in areas of the skin where the gel is worn

-- Changes to the breasts – men may find that they begin to grow larger breasts; while some women have found that their breast size decreases
+- Changes to the breasts – studies have shown that men may find that they begin to grow larger breasts

 - Changes to mood and temperament – some become more aggressive, irritable, easily upset, or depressed